 HPVM can be downloaded from our public GitLab repository.
-All the necessary instructions on how to install and use HPVM are provided in README files at appropriate places in the repository.
-HPVM is provided under the Illinois/NCSA Open Source License.
-Any questions or suggestions can be directed to firstname.lastname@example.org.
+Read our online documentation for how to build, install, and use HPVM.
+HPVM is provided under the Apache 2.0 License with LLVM Extensions (the same as used by the LLVM infrastructure).
+Any questions or suggestions can be directed to: hpvm-dev at lists.cs.illinois.edu.

 This work was sponsored by the DARPA Domain-specific Systems on Chip (DSSOC) program, part of the Electronics Resurgence Initiative (ERI), under Contract# HR0011-18-C-0122.
 It was also supported in part by the National Science Foundation Grant CCF 13-02641, the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA, and the University of Illinois.

 This release is a major addition to our first release (version 0.5), adding support for linear algebra tensor operations, Pytorch and Keras frontends, approximations for convolution operators, and an efficient and flexible framework for approximation tuning.
 Our novel approximation-tuner automatically selects approximation knobs for individual tensor operations and selects configurations that maximize a (configurable) performance objective.